Supreme Court Rebukes Telangana CM Revanth Reddy For Adverse Comments On Order Granting Bail To K Kavitha

 Justice Viswanathan enquired from Guruswamy about steps taken to show that the government was interested in prosecuting Reddy (such as seeking vacation of stay on trial).
 In response, the senior counsel said, "wherever there has been a quashing, the ACB has challenged the quashing, including the one before Milords".

-When the bench assembled during the post-lunch session, the court considered the remarks made by Reddy in respect of Kavitha's bail.
+When the bench assembled during the post-lunch session, it considered the remarks made by Reddy in respect of Kavitha's bail.
 While Rohatgi apologized on behalf of Reddy, Luthra stated that he would be counselled.

 Naidu, on the other hand, beseeched the court to consider what fear of reputation the High Court and lower Court judges must have when such statements are being made by Reddy about the Supreme Court.